 I've decided to model the 727-100, which is the first (smallest) 727 that Boeing produced, and therefore is a historic aircraft.

-This project also fits in well for my plans for my next DVD, "Modeling with MODO, Volume Three - Jets!" which will focus on modeling various jet aircraft, so I was happy to find some good documentation.
+This project also fits in well for my plans for my next tutorial, "Modeling with MODO, Volume Three - Jets!" which will focus on modeling various jet aircraft, so I was happy to find some good documentation.
 This model is available, fully rigged for animation, in my 3D Catalog.

 Setup and start:

 After searching the net for a while, I've collected some drawings, ( http://www.up-ship.com/drawndoc/drawndocair.htm ) and have broken it down into parts, for MODO.
 These are drawings for a 1/40th scale display model, not the actual aircraft.
 But, they were done by Boeing engineers. went through various revisions to improve accuracy, and are probably the best documentation available today, since Boeing rarely distributes accurate drawings of their aircraft.
 Combined with photos, I have some great information to build the 3D model.
-Since this model's construction will be covered in much more detail on the DVD, I'll keep the article here in more of an outline form, showing the major steps.
+Since this model's construction will be covered in much more detail in the set, I'll keep the article here in more of an outline form, showing the major steps.

 Once the documentation was sliced up for use in MODO, these first steps went quickly.
 The aircraft is entirely sub-d at this time, which lets me make changes in the overall shape easily.
 The work you see on this page was done in just a few days.